You have the right of appeal if you feel any of the following:

 - explain why you think the outcome is wrong or unfair

-- say where you felt the process was unfair
+- say where you felt the procedure was unfair

-- ask questions about the parts of the process you felt were unfair
+- ask questions about the parts of the procedure you felt were unfair

 - present new evidence, if you have it